charlynebuerki/swiss_co-circulating_viruses/README.md

-# Nextstrain repository for Human parainfluenzas (HPIV-1,2,3,4)
+# Nextstrain repository for the 4 Human seasonal coronaviruses

-This repository provides the pipeline to run the Nextstrain analysis of the family of HPIV viruses on whole-genome.
+This repository provides the pipeline to run the Nextstrain analysis of the 4 seasonal coronaviruses.

-It is adapted from [coxsackievirus_a16](https://github.com/hodcroftlab/coxsackievirus_a16) and the official [rsv build](https://github.com/nextstrain/rsv).
+It is adapted from [coxsackievirus_a16](https://github.com/hodcroftlab/coxsackievirus_a16) and the official [rsv build](https://github.com/nextstrain/rsv) and a literal copy-paste with config modifications of the [HPIV build](https://github.com/charlynebuerki/HPIV_nextstrain_builds)

 # Repository organization